 - Heat 3 tablespoons of olive oil in a large 6-qt dutch oven, over medium-high heat.
 Add the salted pork or bacon and cook until some of the fat has rendered, about 4 minutes.
 Add the hamhocks and cook everything together until the pork has crisped, about another 10 minutes or so.
 When the pork has crisped up, remove it and the hamhocks from the pot and onto a plate, leaving the oil in the pot.
 Set aside to cool.
 Reduce the heat to medium.

 - Add the diced onions to the leftover oil, and stir with a wooden spoon until the onions have picked up any flavor bits stuck to the bottom of the pan.
 Add a good pinch of the grey sea salt to the onions to help them release their liquids a bit more and soften up.
-Add the crushed red pepper, black pepper, bay leaves, and smoked paprika to the onions, stirring until combined.
+Add the crushed red pepper, black pepper, cayenne pepper, bay leaves, and smoked paprika to the onions, stirring until combined.
 Continue to cook the onions down until they've become translucent and have softened (be careful not to burn them, if they're browning too quickly, lower the heat and/or add a little more oil), about 7-10 minutes.
 Once the onions have softened and more flavor has developed at the bottom of the pot, de-glaze with the white wine (off heat).
 Bring the pot back to the heat and cook until most of the wine has evaporated and you can leave trails with your wooden spoon, about 2-3 minutes, stirring frequently.
+Stir in the garlic and cook for 30 seconds.

 - Place the hamhocks back into the pot and add the chicken broth and water.
 Add the beans and make sure they're covered by the liquid.
 It's up to you whether or not you want to add the salt pork or bacon back to the pot now at this point.
 Bring everything up to a boil, cover and place the dutch-oven into your 300 degree oven on the lower middle rack to continue cooking for 1 hour.